Magicred-1/zkP-AI/README.md

 ## Acknowledgments

 - Thanks to the Eliza OS team for providing the AI agent.
+- Additionally thanking the Hylé team for devrel during the event.
 - Inspiration and support from the open-source community.

 ## Contact